cfpg/cms/README.md

 - git pull or checkout any branch (currently working of master)
 - node automatically updates the code

+## Development
+- To add a new route/view, add it to src/routes.json passing SiteCtrl for site views, add the same route to your component routes object

 ***

 ## Detalles